White Rice (American Dad!): Plot

-Greg and Terry see Stan and Francine outside having an argument as Francine wants to consider moving her aging parents to town, and Stan does not want to discuss it.
+Greg and Terry see Stan and Francine outside arguing as Francine wants to consider moving her aging parents to town, and Stan does not wish to discuss it.
 Stan tells her he will go to a therapist with her, making her happy.
 However, it turns out the therapist is a hypnotist named Sal, who Stan brings Francine to every year to be hypnotized into doing stuff he prefers while he gets a sandwich, always walking out before Sal can finish asking Stan to get one for him.
 Sal tells Francine she will not remember the sessions, and she represses her memories.

-A year goes by and Francine has exactly the same argument with Stan again, and they go to see Sal again.
+1 year later, Francine has the same argument with Stan again, and they go to see Sal again.
 Stan goes to get a sandwich again before Sal can finish asking Stan to get him one, making Sal angry.
 When Stan comes back in the room 20 minutes later, Sal tells Francine she will remember everything Stan made him repress.
 Stan is horrified, and asks Sal why he did that; Sal replies that Stan's been coming to him for twenty years, and never once offered to bring him a sandwich whenever Stan went out for one.
-Stan tries hypnotizing Francine the same way Sal did, but she kicks him in the balls while he yells "Emilio!".
+Stan tries hypnotizing Francine the same way Sal did, but she knees him in the balls while he yells "Emilio!".

-Francine scolds Stan as she remembers everything from Stan not vaccinating Hayley's twin brother (resulting in his death) to Stan sleep-punching her.
+Francine scolds Stan as she remembers everything from Stan not vaccinating Hayley's twin brother, Bayley, (resulting in his death) to Stan sleep-punching her.
 When they return home, more repressed memories come back, and Francine remembers that she had a secret hole in the floor in Stan's plate room, which used to be Francine's home office.
-Francine discovers a videotape in the hole and puts it in Roger's VCR to find out she was once a comedian that made fun of Asians, mainly referring to her being adopted by Chinese parents.
+Francine discovers a videotape in the hole and puts it in Roger's VCR to find out she was once a comedian who made fun of Asians, mainly referring to her being adopted by Chinese parents.
 Francine decides to pursue her dream as a comedian, with Roger as a persona named Sweeps McCullough being her agent.
 Francine is mad that Stan does not watch her comedy routine, and convinces Stan to go.
 Roger gets some executives to watch her show.
 Francine throws up at the beginning.
-Stan, convinced that her life as a comedian is over, leaves.
-Francine and Roger come back with good news, that Francine has been picked up for a new sitcom on Fox.
-Francine's dream takes her to Hollywood, where her new show is recorded.
+Stan, confident that her life as a comedian is over, leaves.
+Francine and Roger return with good news: Francine has been picked up for a new sitcom on Fox.
+Francine's dream takes her to Hollywood, where her show is recorded.